What is a Collaborative Application?

-Collaborative robots are being designed as inherently safe to work around people.
-This involves new ideas for robotic arms including reducing their strength and speed, new types of joints, softer materials, and using advanced sensors to shut down the cobot safely if it accidentally collides with someone (collaborative) or if an operator enters the robot's work area (speed and separation monitored robots).
+Robots can be designed as inherently safe to work around people.
+This involves implementing new ideas for robotic arms including reducing their strength and speed, new types of joints, softer materials, and using advanced sensors to shut down the robot safely if it accidentally collides with someone (collaborative) or if an operator enters the robot's work area (speed and separation monitored robots).

 Sensors in each joint — any value detected by the sensor will be compared to standard state and evaluated in order to perform an action (i.e. stop, move away from the force, etc.)